wdfhai/console.log.skills/README.md

 ## Summary

 Thanks for visiting my repository for my coding quiz.
 This required in-depth knowledge of event listeners and timed loops, on top of HTML, CSS and JS skills.
-I thoroughly enjoyed creating this, and I hope you enjoy taking it or even analyzing it.
+I thoroughly enjoyed creating this quiz, and I hope you enjoy taking it or even analyzing it.
 Cheers!